lchalabi/dating/README.md

 ### Get blocks
 **GET http://localhost:8080/dating/blocks/{userId}**
-Returns users that the user with integer id {userId} has matched with.
+Returns users that the user with integer id {userId} has blocked.

 # How to run locally